TheGiftsProject/Creators/README.md

 ## Defining a creator

-We recommend puting all your creator objects in `app/creators`.
+We recommend putting all your creator objects in `app/creators`.

-Here's how we defined our projects creator:
+The model class that's attached to the creator is deduced from the name of the class.

 ```ruby
 class ProjectCreator < Creators::Base